NFL television blackout policies: Getting around restrictions

 The NFL requires that closing off sections be done uniformly for every home game, including playoff games, in a given season.
 This prevents teams from trying to sell out the entire stadium only when they expect to be able to do so.
 For instance, the Jacksonville Jaguars closed off a number of sections at their home stadium, EverBank Field, to reduce the number of tickets they would need to sell.
 EverBank Field is one of the largest venues in the NFL, as it was built to also accommodate the annual Florida-Georgia game and Gator Bowl in college football, and was expanded for Super Bowl XXXIX, even though it draws from one of the smallest markets in the league.

 The NFL authorized a new rule loosening the league's blackout restrictions during the 2012 offseason.
 Under the new rule, for the first time in NFL history, the ticket sales provision no longer requires a stadium to be sold out in order for a game to be televised; instead, teams are allowed to set a benchmark of anywhere from 85% to 100% of the stadium's non-premium seats.
 Any seats sold beyond that benchmark will be subject to heavier revenue sharing.
-While most teams participate in the new blackout rules, four teams – the Buffalo Bills, Cleveland Browns, Indianapolis Colts and San Diego Chargers – continue to follow the previous blackout rule, as under the 2012 rule modification, the teams would be required to pay a higher percentage of gate fees to the NFL's revenue fund.
+While most teams participate in the new blackout rules, four teams: the Buffalo Bills, Cleveland Browns, Indianapolis Colts and San Diego Chargers, continued to follow the previous blackout rule, as under the 2012 rule modification, the teams would be required to pay a higher percentage of gate fees to the NFL's revenue fund.